Added two new beverage receive antenna – southeast and southwest.

-Several years ago, after I built my desk for A and B, another WW5RC (ex:KC5WA) had me build a nearly identical desk for him.
+Several years ago, after I custom-built my L-shaped desk for A and B, my friend WW5RC (ex:KC5WA) had me build a nearly identical desk for him.
 He recently moved into a retirement apartment, and had to downsize.
 He offered me first refusal on the desk I built.
 So, with a modification to utilize what I needed, the desk built by me returned home for position C and position D.

 Dual vertical monitor stands were added, and new computers also installed.
 An Astron RS-70M supplies power.

 I think the next remodel project will be to epoxy the floor- the bare concrete is constantly dusty and gritty.